rsriba/healthtracker/README.md

 # Healthtracker app
-This is a single page responsive calorie tracker web application created as part of the Udacity Front End Nanodegree program.
+This is a single page responsive calorie tracker web application.

 Features:
 •	Users can search for food items or drinks.
 Data is retrieved from the EDAMAM API and a search result is displayed in the search results tab.